MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 Transient devices present challenges within device inventories.
 They appear for short times in the inventory, and are often unknown and unmanaged.
 They're difficult to effectively track, classify and audit, potentially causing inventory noise and reporting inaccuracies.

-By identifying and tagging transient devices, Defender for Endpoint addresses some of these issues, streamlining your device inventory and making it easier to manage.
+Defender for Endpoint addresses some of these issues by identifying and tagging transient devices, making the device inventory easier to manage.